 No matter how well a project is planned and prepared, during implementation, changes that require the modification of the project may occur.
-Nevertheless, considering that the initial Application Form has been evaluated and selected by
+Nevertheless, considering that the initial Application Form has been evaluated and selected by the MC it is strongly advised that beneficiaries limit the number of project changes.

 Type of modification Object of modification Supporting documents Responsible body Notification with approval -Contact data (address, registered office, etc.) change of the LB or of the project beneficiaries; -Replacement of the legal representative; -Replacement of the contact person; Minor changes in the AF- they may be related either to: -An implementation timeline of a single activity (e.g. postponement of a conference; -Change in the location of the planned workshop.
-These changes should not have an impact on the main objectives of the project; -Material errors in the text of the Application; -Budgetary reallocations between budgetary lines, in the limit of EUR 5,000.00 or 20% of each budgetary line, whichever is higher (under the conditions mentioned at page 25, with properly documented market research); -Budgetary reallocations within one budgetary line, over the limit of 20%, without changing the total amount of the budgetary modification, including justification for the modification (signed by LB); LB JS/IP line; - Modification of the project implementation team positions.
-Addendum -Changes in the project partner organizations (with the exception of modifications following legal updates in the case of public institutions); -Changes in the partnership; -Budget reallocation between Project Beneficiaries; -Budgetary reallocations between budgetary lines, over the limit of 20%; -Technical modifications compared to the documents within the approved application form (feasibility study, DAIW for RO applicants and Feasibility Study/ Documentations for approval of intervention works for HU applicants); -Extension of the implementation period until the maximum implementation period according to the GfA; -Modification of the emplacement/ location of the investment (including changes in the legal status of the property where the investment is foreseen to be done); -Major changes in the AF. -Request for modification, including justification for the modification (signed by LB); -supporting documents.
-LB JS/IP MA/ MC
+These changes should not have an impact on the main objectives of the project; -Material errors in the text of the Application; -Request for modification, including justification for the modification (signed by LB); -Supporting documents.
+LB JS/IP